pierre-fromager/geoliteip/README.md

 ```
 composer run db
 ```
-* require xdebug to enable coverage.
+* Require xdebug to enable coverage.
-* tests all passed with php version >= 7.0.
+* Tests all passed with php version >= 7.0.
 * /!\\ updater tests makes real db update from maxmind, abusing leads to a 503.

 ## Composer